BJTMastermind/Custom-Blocks-API/README.md

 <h1 align="center">Custom Blocks API</h1>

-  Allows you to create custom blocks in Minecraft Easier with great performance!
+  Allows you to create custom blocks in Minecraft easier with great performance!

 ## How To Use
 To use the Custom Blocks API simply include it alongside your datapack and ensure to use the following for your custom blocks.